retroelec/T-HMI-C64/README.md

 To start the emulator, run ./c64linux in a shell.
 Press Alt + h in the emulator window to display a simple help page on the emulated C64 screen.

+### Build emulator for Mac

+Install the GNU C++ compiler, GNU Make aud the SDL2 development libraries and compile using:
+make c64mac

+### Build emulator for Windows

+Follow these steps to build the emulator for Windows:

+- Install podman (or alternatively docker)
+- Get docker image: podman pull docker.io/retroelec42/sdl2-cross:latest
+- Create executable: make c64win.exe
+- Run executable: You also need the following dll's to run c64win.exe (you can copy them from the docker image sdl2-cross): libgcc_s_seh-1.dll, libstdc++-6.dll, libwinpthread-1.dll, SDL2.dll

 ## Usage